Radomir Šaper: Sports official

 In 1970, Yugoslavia was the host of the World Championship and beat the American team 70-63 in the final game, thus winning its first gold medal.
 Involved in this historical success of winning the country’s first world title were: Ratomir Tvrdić, Ljubodrag Simonović, Vinko Jelovac, Trajko Rajković, Aljoša Žorga, Dragan Kapičić, Ivo Daneu, Krešimir Ćosić, Damir Šolman, Nikola Plećaš, Dragutin Čermak, Petar Skansi, Ranko Žeravica, the coach, and the president of the Basketball Federation of Yugoslavia, Radomir Šaper.

 At the Basketball Federation of Yugoslavia Conference, held in Skopje on 26 June 1970, Raša Šaper was once again elected president along with vice-presidents Željko Cindrić and Nebojša Popović.
 Bora Stanković was elected secretary-general and Boris Kristančić chosen as president of the Advisory Committee.

 Šaper was the president of the Basketball Federation of Yugoslavia until 1973, when he was appointed secretary general.
 He was also the commissioner of the Yugoslav Basketball Cup and the creator and initiator of the YUBA League, a national championship organised and conceived to be the strongest tournament in the world after the American NBA.

 At the Congress of the International Basketball Federation (FIBA) held on 24 August 1972, Radomir Šaper was elected president of its Technical Commission, a position in which he remained until his death in 1998.
 Together with Bora Stanković, he was a member of the Central Board.
 His contributions to the development and improvement of basketball in the world were invaluable, including introduction of new and innovative rules and improvement in the quality of refereeing.

-Radomir Šaper initiated many positive changes in Yugoslav basketball, primarily those related to the ability of the basketball organisation to strategically manage the development of the game.
-His invaluable contribution to the promotion of basketball rules at the international level has often been acknowledged.
-Since 2001, FIBA has handed out the “Radomir Šaper” award for significant contributions to furthering basketball in the world.
-FIBA also posthumously awarded Raša Šaper its Order of Merit.

-On 1 March 2007, in Alcobendas, Spain, the FIBA Hall of Fame opened.
-Together with 38 others honored were five basketball players, coaches, referees and basketball officials from Serbia who had contributed greatly to the sport of basketball.
-One of them was Professor Radomir “Raša” Šaper.